ROCm/rocSOLVER/README.md

     rocsolver_handle handle;
     rocsolver_create_handle(&handle); // this creates the rocsolver handle

-    rocblas_int size_A = lda * N;     // this is the size of the array that will hold the matrix rocblas_int size_piv = min(M, N); // this is size of array that will have the Householder scalars
+    rocsolver_int size_A = lda * N;     // this is the size of the array that will hold the matrix rocsolver_int size_piv = min(M, N); // this is size of array that will have the Householder scalars

     vector<double> hA(size_A);        // creates array for matrix in CPU
     vector<double> hIpiv(size_piv);   // creates array for householder scalars in CPU